Lepton-induced reactions on nuclei in a wide kinematical regime: Results

 \subsection{MINERvA ME inclusive data}

-Finally we compare the GiBUU results with the MINERvA ME results, obtained in a higher energy beam \cite{MINERvA:2021owq}.
-The comparisons in Figs.\ \ref{fig:minervamedefl} and \ref{fig:minervamedeft} show an underestimate (about 10\%) in the peak regions of both distributions, but otherwise a good agreement.
-In both distributions now the BG contribution is dominant and by about a factor 3 larger than any of the other contributions.
+Finally we compare the GiBUU results with the MINERvA medium energy (ME) results, obtained in a higher energy beam \cite{MINERvA:2021owq} with an average energy of 6 GeV.
+The comparisons in Figs.\ \ref{fig:minervamedefl} and \ref{fig:minervamedeft} show an underestimate (about 10 - 15\%) in the peak regions of both distributions, but otherwise a good agreement.
+In both distributions now the BG and the DIS contributions are dominant and comparable in magnitude.
+This hints again at a strong contribution of excitations in the mass range above about 1.5 GeV, i.e.\ above the $\Delta$ resonance.
+In th e$p_L$ distribution the DIS peak is shifted to lower $p_L$ with respect to the BG contribution.
+This reflect the fact that lower $p_L$ are connected with higher target excitations.

-The MINERvA collaboration has performed a special tune of GENIE to these data.
-In Figs.\ 9 and 10 in Ref.\ \cite{MINERvA:2021owq} it can be seen that even after that fit ('MINERvA Tune v1) the cross sections are underestimated at the peak by about the same amount as the GiBUU results.
+The MINERvA collaboration has performed a special tune of GENIE by changing various elementary process contributions.
+In Figs.\ 9 and 10 in Ref.\ \cite{MINERvA:2021owq} it can be seen that even after that fit ('MINERvA Tune v1') the cross sections are underestimated at the peak by about the same amount as the GiBUU results.
 The various individual contributions obtained there show some noteable differences to the results here.
-First, at $p \approx 4$ GeV the sum of 'Soft DIS' and 'True DIS' in Fig.\ 9 of \cite{MINERvA:2021owq} has about the same size as the BG obtained here.
-On the other hand, the resonance contribution in \cite{MINERvA:2021owq} is significantly larger than the one obtained here.
-The same holds for the transverse momentum distribution.
+First, at $p_L \approx 4$ GeV the sum of 'Soft DIS' and 'True DIS' in Fig.\ 9 of \cite{MINERvA:2021owq} is larger than the corresponding sum of BG and DIS obtained here.
+The comparison of the transverse distributions shows larger differences.
+Here the MINERvA resonance contribution and the Soft DIS component are larger than the ones obtained here.

-The results of Ref.\ \cite{Gonzalez-Rosa:2023aim} show a much larger underestimate (by again about 30\%) at the peak.
+The results of Ref.\ \cite{Gonzalez-Rosa:2023aim} show a much larger underestimate (by about 30\%) at the peak.
 Closer inspection shows that their TrueDIS + SoftDIS contributions are significantly smaller than the sum of BG and DIS obtained here indicating a problem with the inelastic scaling function and/or the treatment of DIS for $W > 2$ GeV used in the calculations of Ref.\ \cite{Gonzalez-Rosa:2023aim}.